Uncover The Past: The Truth Behind 'How Someone Was Feeling In The Past'!

 (I was walking down the street, calm, when suddenly I got scared by a loud noise.)

 Estaba caminando and tranquilo — imperfect.
 Background.
 Then me asusté — preterite.
-A sudden emotional reaction that broke through the calm Most people skip this — try not to..
+A sudden emotional reaction that broke through the calm It's one of those things that adds up.
+That's the whole idea..

 This combination is incredibly common in everyday storytelling, and once you get the hang of it, you'll start hearing it everywhere in spoken Spanish.